-This thinking is at the core of Future DiverCities, a four-year programme funded by Creative Europe.
-Ten European partners in Europe and Canada are working together in a creative network to encourage and support creativity, innovation, and art production within the cities and urban spaces of Europe and beyond.
+With Superact as Lead Partner, project partners are working together in a creative network to encourage and support artistic creativity, digital innovation, and cultural engagement within the cities and urban spaces of Europe and beyond.